je2dz/Azure-SOC/README.md

-# Creating a SOC & Honeynet within Microsoft Azure
+# Creating a SOC with Honeynet within Microsoft Azure

 ## Introduction